 Kisses from Hell

-It is part of the Short Stories from Hell, series and is a This paranormal romance is a paperback edition that was published by HarperTeen on August 24, 2010 and has 262 pages.
+It is part of the Short Stories from Hell, series and is a paranormal romance that was published by HarperTeen on August 24, 2010 and has 262 pages.

 Explore it on Goodreads or Amazon.